cisco-open/modelsmith/docs/configure-modelsmith-on-vm.md

 - **BACKUP_PROXY_SSH_PORT**: SSH port for the proxy server, typically `22`.
 - **BACKUP_PROXY_SSH_USER**: The username for SSH authentication on the proxy server.
 - **BACKUP_PROXY_SSH_PRIVATE_KEY_PATH**: Path to the private key for authenticating to the proxy (if applicable).

+### Notes:

+- Any fields that are not used can be left as empty strings (e.g., for proxy or backup settings).
+- Make sure to replace the placeholder values with your actual configuration details.
+- MACHINE_LEARNING_CORE_PATH and CONDA_SH_PATH needs to be set from $HOME directory.

 ## Phase 3: Start the Project